atherdon/fuck-ecoflow/docs/charging-station/wb-vs-ecoflow/ai-is-stupid.md

 - Target number of batteries per case (recommended starting cap: 8 or 10)?
 - Do we want to accept direct 220 VAC input on-board, or supply an external AC→DC adapter first?
 - Do you want me to add this document to the repo at docs/charging-station/design-spec.md and open the starter GitHub issues automatically (I can do that if you confirm repo/branch and want me to run the calls)?

-If you want, I can:
-- Paste this into docs/charging-station/design-spec.md in the repo and open the initial issues (I’ll need confirmation of the repo path and whether to create issues).